bishwa-code/Dog-Selling-Shop-Project/README.md

-Dummy Dog🐕‍🦺 Selling Shop in Kathmandu, Nepal
+Dog🐕‍🦺 Selling Shop in Kathmandu, Nepal - Dummy Website

 This Project is based on Basic HTML and Basic CSS only.
 Not even intermediate level CSS is used !